 All previous clinical trials have administered cord blood treatment in conjunction with standard care i.e., rehabilitation/physical therapy.
-As cord blood is hypothesised to provide benefit by reducing inflammation and optimising neuroplasticity, this treatment may help to provide a boost to the effects of rehabilitation for improving gross motor skills, and other outcomes.
+As cord blood is hypothesised to provide benefit by reducing inflammation and optimising neuroplasticity, cord blood may help to provide a boost to the effects of rehabilitation for improving gross motor skills, and other outcomes.
 As such, it is recommended that cord blood treatment is accompanied by an evidence-based motor training intervention to maximise outcomes.
-Best practice guidelines indicate this is a dose of 14-40 hours of task-specific training within a 6-week period.
+Best practice guidelines indicate this is a dose of 14-40 hours of taskspecific training (depending on the task to be trained) within a 6-week period.
+This dose can be achieved via a combination of face-to-face, virtual and/or home programs, with each mode shown to be equally effective.
 However, the intensity of therapy should be adjusted to accommodate the child's age (e.g., awake hours for infants).
+Taskspecific training may be provided by a hospital, a private therapist, or NDIS-funded service provider.